quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 serialization format, the "qlog_version" and "qlog_format" fields and their values SHOULD be in the first 256 characters/bytes of the resulting log file.

+A qlog Trace ({{trace}} can include Events.
+This document defines several generic events ({{generic-events-and-data-classes}}).
+Additional event definitions, e.g., protocol-specific events, can be defined in additional schema; see {{guidelines}}.
+The "additional_schema" field can be used to indicate the additional schema used for traces in a qlog file.
+It is RECOMMENDED that schema defined by the IETF are referenced by their case-insensitive document name e.g., "draft-ietf-quic-qlog-quic-events-03" or "rfcNNNN".

 An example of the qlog file's top-level structure is shown in {{qlog-file-def}}.

 Definition: